mozilla/Jisort/docs/CONTRIBUTE.md

 # Contribute

-So you're interested in contributing to Jisort! eh?
-Well, you're in the right place!
-This document serves as a guide to help you work your way towards making your first contribution to the project, and it's also a great reference tool in case you forget something in the future!
+This document serves as a helpful starting place for new project contributors, but also as a reference tool.

-Mozilla Foundation currently (as of writing this) uses Mattermost (an open source Slack alternative) as our communications solution.
-If at any point you need help, have a question or just want to say hello feel free to stop in and join us!
-Visit our web portal [here](https://chat.mozillafoundation.org/login), create an account and join the Help channel for assistance!
+Mozilla Foundation currently (as of 2016) uses Mattermost as our communications solution.
+If at any point you need help, have a question or just want to say hello; join our [chat room](https://chat.mozillafoundation.org).

 ## Good Ole' Lingo